Insurance Schools in Oklahoma

 |Education Level||Number of Grads|

-In Oklahoma, a insurance major is more popular with men than with women.
+In Oklahoma, a insurance major is equally popular with women and men.

 The racial distribution of insurance majors in Oklahoma is as follows: